When all other quantities remain the same, how does the indicated... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
-It is expressed with a certain level of confidence, typically 95% or 99%, indicating the degree of certainty that the parameter lies within the interval.
+It is expressed with a certain level of confidence, typically 95% or 99%, indicating the degree of certainty about the estimate.
 The width of the interval reflects the precision of the estimate; narrower intervals suggest more precise estimates.

 Recommended video: